Skip to main content

 The ownership of the gas National Transmission System (NTS) has changed numerous times since its first phase of construction between 1962 and 1972, when it was owned by the British state and governed by the Gas Council and area boards.
 The Gas Act of 1972 formed the British Gas Corporation, which replaced the Gas Council and area boards between 1973 and privatisation in 1986.
 It was renamed BG plc in 1997 on the demerger of Centrica, which was a newly formed holding company for the businesses trading as British Gas.
 Later, BG plc was renamed BG Transco plc and a new holding company was added, BG Group plc.
 Later, BG Transco (renamed Transco plc) became the core business of the Lattice Group demerged from BG Group.
 With the merger of the Lattice Group and National Grid Company in October 2002, Transco became a subsidiary of National Grid Transco plc, and was renamed National Grid Gas plc in October 2005.

-In January 2023, National Grid sold a majority stake in its Gas Transmission and Metering business to a consortium led by Macquarie Asset Management and British Columbia Investment Management Corporation (BCI).
-The newly formed company, National Gas Transmission plc (widely known as National Gas), now owns and operates the NTS.
+In January 2023, National Grid disposed of a majority of its equity stake in the Gas Transmission and Metering business to a consortium led by Macquarie Asset Management and British Columbia Investment Management Corporation (BCI).
+The business was rebranded and the regulated operating company, which owns, manages and operates the gas National Transmission System, was renamed to National Gas Transmission plc (National Gas).
+The disposal by National Grid of its final equity stake in the National Gas business was completed in September 2024.

 Changing NTS ownership